Mary Bishai: Research and career

 In 1998, Bishai joined Fermi National Accelerator Laboratory as a research associate, where she was involved with Tevatron.
 She worked on quantum chromodynamics.

 Bishai joined Brookhaven National Laboratory in 2004.
 She was hired to work on the MINOS experiment, a long baseline neutrino project.
-Her recommendations enabled the CD-0 decision from the United States Department of Energy that enabled the Long Baseline Neutrino Experiment.
+Her recommendations enabled the CD-0 decision from the United States Department of Energy (DOE) that enabled the Long Baseline Neutrino Experiment.
 She was part of the team who measured the J/psi meson cross sections at the Collider Detector at Fermilab.
+Her role as Project Scientist for the LBNE from 2012 to 2015 contributed to the formation of the Deep Underground Neutrino Experiment (DUNE) in 2015.

+Dr. Bishai also contributes as a mentor, committed to guiding young scientists in the field.
+This includes mentoring over 15 undergraduate students through the DOE-funded Science Undergraduate Laboratory Internship program and 5 high school student interns through the High School Research Program, both hosted by Brookhaven National Laboratory (BNL).
+Additionally, she has mentored students who visited Brookhaven as part of the African School of Physics program.

 Awards and honors

-In 2015, Bishai was elected a Fellow of the American Physical Society "For her contributions to flavour physics,".
+In 2014, Bishai was elected a Fellow of the American Physical Society "for her contributions to flavour physics."

-Bishai was elected the spokesperson of Deep Underground Neutrino Experiment in 2023.
-As spokesperson, Bishai is responsible for leading the 1,400 member neutrino collaboration.
+Bishai served as the co-spokesperson of Deep Underground Neutrino Experiment (DUNE) from January 2023 through March of 2025.
+As co-spokesperson, Bishai was responsible for leading the 1,400 member neutrino collaboration.
 DUNE will send the most intense neutrino beam in the world from Fermilab to the Sanford Underground Research Facility.